vpadungk/PBL-2025/README.md

 # Quadruped Spider Robot (PBL 2025)

-This repo contains the documentation code and setting, coordination between E-RE, KMUTNB and KYUTECH.
+This repo contains the documentation code and setting, cooraboration between E-RE, KMUTNB and KYUTECH.

+## Cooraboration